EOEPCA/deployment-guide/docs/scripted-example-deployment.md

 By default `<client-id>` and `<client-secret>` are read from the `client.yaml` file that is created by the deployment script, which auto-registers a Login Service client.
 Thus, these args can be ommited to use the default client credentials.

 ## Custom CREODIAS

+Based upon our development experiences on CREODIAS, there is a wrapper script `creodias` with particular customisations suited to the [CREODIAS](https://creodias.eu/) infrastructure and data offering.
+The customisations are expressed through [environment variables (as detailed above)](http://localhost:8000/scripted-example-deployment/#environment-variables) that are captured in the file `creodias-options`.

 TBD